-Purpose: show details on part(s) of one or more current and historic tracks.
+Purpose of feature: to show details on part(s) of one or more current and historic tracks.

 The Report subpage - or just 'Report' - opens from: